 Strategic Plan Update: Local Control and Accountability Plan (LCAP)

-San José Unified School District (SJUSD) has updated its strategic plan, OPPORTUNITY21, through a series of stakeholder engagements.
-The District will be submitting the update to the state in its Local Control and Accountability Plan (LCAP).
-Through more than 30 sessions across seven months, SJUSD has collected input from students, staff, families and community members to shape the LCAP.
+San José Unified has updated our strategic plan through a series of stakeholder engagements.
+The district will be submitting the update to the state in our Local Control and Accountability Plan (LCAP).
+Through more than 30 sessions across seven months, SJUSD has collected input from students, staff, families, and community members to shape the LCAP.

 What is the LCAP?